OS2World/GAME-SDL-STRATEGY-Toppler/README.md

 Now to the towers.
 They are structured into sections just as the tower file is.
 The section header contains 5 bytes.
 One shows the section type.
-The other 4 the lenght in bytes of the section data.
+The other 4 the length in bytes of the section data.
 Then the data follows.
 This allows the program to skip unknown sections.

 The section numbers can be found in level.cc.